bsc it course

 Best Colleges for BSc Information Technology

 A BSc in IT and software from a reputed college in India will help students get good job opportunities.
-Many colleges in India offer the BSc IT course.
-However, some colleges stand out in terms of quality education, professional training and placement programmes.
+Many colleges in India offer a BSc in IT.
+However, some colleges stand out regarding quality education, professional training, and placement programmes.

 Top 5 Indian Colleges That Offer BSc IT Courses and Fees

-Here is a list of the 5 best colleges offering the BSc IT course.
+Here is a list of the 5 best colleges offering the BSc IT course and respective IT course fees.

 Name of the InstitutionApproximate Fees per Semester